coreos/docs/os/cluster-architectures.md

 $ docker ps
 ```

-This avoids discrepencies between your development and production environemnts.
+This avoids discrepancies between your development and production environments.

 ### Related local installation tools

 There are several different options for testing Container Linux locally:

-- [coreos-vagrant][coreos-vagrant] is not an officially fully supported platform, however may be a good resource to check out if you are already comfortable with Vagrant and are unable to use one of Ignition's officially supported platforms.
+- [Container Linux on QEMU][coreos-qemu] is a feature rich way of running Container Linux locally, provisioned by Ignition configs like the one shown above.
 - [Minikube][minikube] is used for local Kubernetes development.
-This does not use CoreOS but is very fast to setup and is the easiest way to test-drive use Kubernetes.
+This does not use Container Linux but is very fast to setup and is the easiest way to test-drive use Kubernetes.

 ## Small cluster